DennisGundersen/WebApiWithAADTemplate/README.md

 1. Simple example (tutorial) with steps for registering web api and multiple clients in Azure Active Directory (see appsettings.json for MVC and Api)
 2. Showing code for logging in user in web clients (see MVC client)
 3. Showing code for calling downstream web api from web clients on behalf of user (see MVC client)
-4. Showing code for calling downstream web api from console app as a daemon/application using client secret
+4. Showing code for calling downstream web api from console app as a daemon/application using client secret (use dependency injection)
 5. Sample should use IDownstreamApi (not IDownstreamWebApi, which is used in all of Microsofts examples, but which is also deprecated)
-6. Sample code should be as standardized as possible for flexibility/reuseability (feel free to ignore any eccentricities in my code, I'm not a programmer)
+6. Sample code should be as standardized as possible for flexibility/reuseability (feel free to ignore any eccentricities in my code, I'm not a programmer), so no external frameworks

 ### Information:
 1. The MVC app has most of the code already setup, but as I updated from the deprecated IDownstreamWebApi to IDownstreamApi, it no longer maintains the tokens correctly (must log out and re-login on restart of app)